 Cookbook Author "Wildman" Steve Brill

-"Wildman" Steve emailed me one day and told me about his new cookbook called Wild Vegetarian Cookbook.
-He is a leading authority on edible and medicinal wild plants, in the midst of his 20th year of Wild Food and Ecology field walks in and around NYC (He's best-known for having been handcuffed and arrested by undercover park rangers for eating a dandelion in Central Park).
+"Wildman" Steve emailed me one day and told me about his new cookbook, Wild Vegetarian Cookbook.
+He is a leading authority on edible and medicinal wild plants and is in the midst of his 20th year of Wild Food and Ecology field walks in and around NYC.
+(He's best known for having been handcuffed and arrested by undercover park rangers for eating a dandelion in Central Park.)

 Steve, did you cook growing up?

-Not at all - but I remembered my grandmother's delicious German-Jewish apple charlotte and lemon-cheese pie recipes even though she passed away when I was 6, and that was an inspiration to me as an adult.
+Not at all - but I remembered my grandmother's delicious German-Jewish apple charlotte and lemon-cheese pie recipes even though she passed away when I was 6, which inspired me as an adult.

-What made you decide to become Professional Cookbook Writer?
+What made you decide to become a Professional Cookbook Writer?

 I taught myself cooking as an adult to feed myself, taught myself edible wild plants, began leading tours in and around NY, and began writing about the plants and how to prepare them.